rprakashg-redhat/rhacm-demos/governance/README.md

 oc apply -f https://raw.githubusercontent.com/rprakashg-redhat/rhacm-demos/main/governance/openshift-gitops/app.yaml
 ```

 Login to the ArgoCD console to view the status of the application.
-Additionally you can examine the topology view in RHACM hub cluster
+Additionally you can examine the topology view in RHACM hub cluster.
+You will see 4 policies created
+* check-resource-quota
++ check-infra-nodes-on-cluster
+* install-compliance-operator (on OpenShift clusters)
+* install-openshift-gitops (on OpenShift clusters)

 Hope this helps.
 If any questions reach out to me here or through my [blog](https://rprakashg.github.io)